Moto Service Station

 Buying a Ticket

-There are two ways to buy a parking ticket for the Pease Pottage service station:
+There are three ways to buy a parking ticket for the Pease Pottage service station:

 - You may use a mobile phone and a credit or debit card.
-Instructions are printed on signs in the car park.
+Phone 0330 400 7275 and follow the instructions, which are also printed on signs in the car park.
+There may be an extra charge involved.

-- You may pay in person at one of the tills within the building.
+- You may pay in person at one of the tills within the building, using cash or a card.

 Threats of Parking Fines